Ready, steady, school

 - We offer the opportunity to access resources which have strong links to their transition to school e.g.; uniform and book bags in the role play area, books about going to school, researching schools on the Ipad and comparing the similarities and differences.

-- Our positive behaviours system encourages the children to develop good listening, sitting, looking skills and taking turns in conversation.
-Our happy and sad board will represent how we feel and how sometimes we do things which make others feel sad or indeed happy.
+- Our positive behaviour strategy encourages the children to develop good listening, sitting, kind hands, inside voice, looking skills and taking turns in conversation. etc. Consistency is vital.

 - “Bot on a spot” encourages children to sit still for short periods of time and respect others space.